-Voting for the Students Associations elections opens this week (Wednesday, 8 April at midday).
+Voting in the Students Association elections opened on Friday 29 April.
 This is where you get to vote for who your student leaders are for the next two years, including your Students Association President, who will be the face of the OU Students Association and OU students.
-You will also be able to vote for a Deputy President, a number of Vice President roles with different responsibilities, Faculty Reps, Area Reps, and student trustees.
+You will also be able to vote for a Deputy President, a number of Vice President roles with different responsibilities, Faculty Reps and Area Reps.
 Click here to see all of the roles.

 OU students have a unique student experience due to the way the University delivers its courses, and with elected reps making important decisions about how money is spent, they can have a massive impact on your experience as a student with the university.
 Whether it’s the services, clubs and societies delivered by the Students Association, or lobbying the University for improvements on behalf of students, they can have a big impact -don’t leave it to someone else to decide for you.